310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Midori thinking %}
-Mm… Oh yeah, didn’t you say stuff like that last year too?
-You’d always talk about how things were different from what you expected…
+Mm… Oh yeah, didn’t you also always say how things were different from what you expected last year?

 I think you wanted to be in Akatsuki first, right…?
 Didn’t you used to complain about that at first?
 Like, you always looked like you didn’t feel as if this was where you belong.